AndyWright360/Milestone-Project-1/README.md

 ### **Lighthouse Testing**

-The results of Lighthouse testing for each each page on both desktop and mobile.
+The initial results of Lighthouse testing for each page on both desktop and mobile.

 #### **Home Page**